goldenratio/weather-sucks/README.md

 Proof of Concept app, to showcase:
 - no transpilers needed to write modern javascript
 - Making use of `.mjs` - new javascript file extension
 - I don't recommend such approach for production.
 Use static type checkers like TypeScript.
-If you are phobic to them, get your head out of your ass.

 App inspiration:
 - http://ootsi.de/